staskobzar/vue-audio-visual/README.md

 ## Overview
 An audio spectrum visualizer plugin for [VueJS](https://vuejs.org/) framework.
-It is built with HTML5 [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and compatible with all browsers that support HTML5 audio API (though some components has problems in Safari).
+It is built with HTML5 [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and compatible with all browsers that support HTML5 audio API.
 It provides several Vue components that allows to draw light and nice visualization for "audio" HTML elements.

 There is a [DEMO](https://staskobzar.github.io/vue-audio-visual/) available.